BrentPease1/alan/README.md

   * [figure_04a.png](./Results/Figures/figure_04.png) Figure 4A
   * [figure_04b-e.png](./Results/Figures/figure_04b-e.png) Figure 4B-E
 * <ins>tmb_evening_models_family.RData</ins>.
 Model outputs for the cessation models. **NOTE:** this file is too large to share on GitHub.
 It can be downloaded with [this GoogleDrive link](https://drive.google.com/file/d/1wBKt16Fy2mLdSVHeb0S2pl376LBOiGBE/view?usp=sharing).
 Download the file and put it in the [Results](./Results) directory to reproduce figures.
 * <ins>tmb_onset_models_family.RData</ins>.
-Mode outputs for onset models. **NOTE:** this file is too large to share on GitHub.
+Model outputs for onset models. **NOTE:** this file is too large to share on GitHub.
 It can be downloaded with [this GoogleDrive link](https://drive.google.com/file/d/1jx0pyFHKJa1PFT70AGrWoiP7h4j-lVop/view?usp=sharing).
 Download the file and put it in the [Results](./Results) directory to reproduce figures.